coderiekelt/powerui/README.md

-# PowerUI 2 (Bleeding Edge)
+# PowerUI 2

 Hello!
-Welcome to the bleeding edge PowerUI 2 project.
-This repository doesn't currently contain a stable branch - it's simply the absolute latest commits in order to bring you the latest code as fast as possible.
+Welcome to PowerUI 2.
 One does not simply make a web browser, *but let's do it anyway!*

-## Down Features

-Here's the list of things that are known to be not working with the reasons why.

-* Tables

-> HTML tables including the caption element

-Tables are now the top priority.
-The new functionality required for display:table is in place but hasn't been connected together yet.

-* text-shadow and text-stroke

-> Both are new in PowerUI 2 but are currently incomplete

-They exhibit some unstable behaviour, and text-shadow only accepts one shadow at the moment (however, the code required to allow multiple text-shadows and multiple background images is already in place).

 ## Testing required

 These are parts of PowerUI which are currently under tested.
 Use at your own risk!

-* The new window manager

-> And its derived systems; dialogue trees and context menus

-* @Keyframes and CSS transform

-> E.g. transform:rotate(90deg); inside @keyframes.

-@keyframes currently also needs more broad testing - particularly with the new transition functions.

 * Img tag additions